contour-terminal/contour/docs/configuration/profiles.md

 ```
 :octicons-horizontal-rule-16: ==arguments== (optional) Allows you to provide additional command-line arguments to the shell executable.
 These arguments will be passed to the shell when it is started inside the terminal.

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `escape_sandbox`
-`escape_sandbox` option in the configuration file allows you to control the sandboxing behavior when the terminal is executed from within Flatpak.
+option in the configuration file allows you to control the sandboxing behavior when the terminal is executed from within Flatpak.
 This configuration is relevant only if the terminal is running in a Flatpak environment.
 ``` yaml
 profiles:
   profile_name: